GideonWolfe/nvim-lua/README.md

 * `lua/configs/*`: Configurations for a specific plugin, keybinds, etc.
 * `lua/lsp/lsp-copnfig.lua`: Configuration for various LSPs.
 * `lua/utils/*`: Various helper functions (like adding mapping functiions)

+# Issues

+When customizing to this extent, there's bound to be a few cracks in the cement.
+Here is where I plan to list the things currently bothering me and that I'd love help with!

+If this gets extensive enough I might move it to "Issues" or "Project" but we'll see.